alelouis/alelouis.github.io.old/_posts/2021-07-10-having-fun-with-covariance-matrices.md

 Now, any covariance matrix can be understood as a transformation matrix that scales input space in the direction of largest data variances.
 A lot a techniques, such as PCA, can be understood under this mental model.

 # Transforming data
-Let's build a toy in order to graps those concepts in a more practical way.
+Let's build a toy in order to grasp those concepts in a more practical way.
 In Python and numpy, generate 10000 samples of two random variables drawn from two gaussian distributions.
 - $$X \sim \mathcal{N}(0,\, 1)$$
 - $$Y \sim \mathcal{N}(0,\, 9)$$